dhanush217/resume-analyzer/README.md

 const port = process.env.PORT || 5000;
 ```

+The backend includes enhanced CORS configuration to support multiple origins including localhost for development and various production domains.

 ### Frontend Configuration
 The frontend is configured to proxy API requests to `http://localhost:5000`.
 This is set in `frontend/package.json`: